chensheni/202306-IBM-Data-Engineering-Capstone/module-1 Data Platform Architecture and OLTP Database/README.md

 Task 1 - Create a database.
 Create a database named sales.

-Task 2 - Design a table named sales_data.
+3 - Design a table named sales_data.
 Design a table named sales_data based on the sample data given.
 Create the sales_data table in sales database.

-Exercise 3 - Load the Data
+4 - Load the Data
-Task 3 - Import the data in the file oltpdata.csv Download the file oltpdata.csv from https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DB0321EN-SkillsNetwork/oltp/oltpdata.csv
+Download the file oltpdata.csv from https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DB0321EN-SkillsNetwork/oltp/oltpdata.csv
 Import the data from oltpdata.csv into sales_data table using phpMyAdmin.

-Task 4 - List the tables in the database sales.
+5 - List the tables in the database sales.
 Take a screenshot of the command you used and the output.

-Name the screenshot as listtables.jpg. (images can be saved with either .jpg or .png extension)

-Task 5.
-Write a query to find out the count of records in the tables sales_data.
+6 - Write a query to find out the count of records in the tables sales_data.
-Take a screenshot of the command you used and the output.

-Name the screenshot as salesrows.jpg. (images can be saved with either .jpg or .png extension)

-Exercise 4 - Set up Admin tasks
-Task 6 - Create an index
+7 - Create an index
 Create an index named ts on the timestamp field.

-Task 7 - List indexes
+8 - List indexes
 List indexes on the table sales_data.

-Take a screenshot of the command you used and the output.

-Name the screenshot as listindexes.jpg. (images can be saved with either .jpg or .png extension)

-Task 8 - Write a bash script to export data.
+9 - Write a bash script to export data.
 Write a bash script named datadump.sh that exports all the rows in the sales_data table to a file named sales_data.sql

-Take a screenshot of the contents of the datadump.sh bash file command you used and the output.

-Name the screenshot as exportdata.jpg. (images can be saved with either .jpg or .png extension)

-End of assignment.